yiisoft/yii2/docs/guide/concept-events.md

 ```

 Note that in general you should not try to detach an anonymous function unless you store it
 somewhere when it is attached to the event.
-In the above example, we assume the anonymous
+In the above example, it is assumed that the anonymous
 function is stored as a variable `$anonymousFunction`.

 To detach ALL handlers from an event, simply call [[yii\base\Component::off()]] without the second parameter: